fsylum/fs-login-devices/readme.txt

 This plugin allows you to track all user devices used when logging in to your site.
 The user agent, login date/time, and logout date/time (if the users log out from the site) are tracked automatically and persisted into the database for later viewing.

-You can find a list of login devices available under the Users > Login Devices submenu.
+You can find a list of all login devices available under the Users > Login Devices submenu.

 == Installation ==